dev-nass/TweakMe/README.md

     ...
 -   TAKE NOTE OF THE APPRROACH ABOUT MERGING COLLECTION FOR DETECTING TWO WAY FRIENDS.
 -   AFTER THE PROJECT HAS BEEN FULLY SET-UP, LEARN HOW TO TDD
--   LEARN HOW TO SEND ALL INPUTS OF A FORM TO A PROMISE `HEADER{ ... }`

 # Refactors